 Well lubricated with generous toppings of Italian sausage and imported pepperoni, the dish holds juxtaposing textures of crunch and cheese, with just the right amount of natural pepperiness so as to leave the humble chilli flake sitting on the bench for this game.

 Cheaper than the competition at (585 versus 800 rupees) I am left genuinely sad when it came to the last bite.

 The service is pretty good here – all waiters are fluent in English and have been trained to international service standards.

-There is never a point where we don’t know the exact location of our next dish – “Your pizza is in the oven, sir!
+At California Pizza Kitchen, there is never a point where we don’t know the exact location of our next dish – “Your pizza is in the oven, sir!
 Your pizza is resting, ma’am!
 It will be out in five minutes.”
 (Once it finishes its hair and makeup?).